columbiafsae/website/team/team.md

 permalink: /team/
 ---

+We are a highly motivated group of undergraduate and graduate students.
+Our team is incredibly diverse: majors range from Mechanical Engineering to Music, and our members come from around the world.
+Nevertheless, the team is one of the most cohesive groups on campus.
+Members can often be found doing homework and hanging out together.
+Strong and lasting friendships are formed that last long past graduation.

 ## Our Vision

 As members of Knickerbocker Motorsports, we aim not only to build the most competitive racecar possible, but also to create friendships, connections, memories, and character.